rosey99/nada/README.md

 ---

-**Note**: This is a beta project.
-Some features may change in future releases.
+**Note**: This is an alpha project.
+Some features will change in future releases.